-Sexual harassment, which includes sexual misconduct, is a form of sex discrimination.
-Conduct that may constitute sexual harassment includes, but is not limited to, unwelcome sexual advances, requests for sexual favors and other verbal, electronic, or physical conduct based on sex or of a sexual nature as defined in this policy.
+Sexual harassment, sexual assault and other forms of sexual misconduct are forms of sex discrimination.
+Examples of conduct that may constitute sexual harassment include, but are not limited to, unwelcome sexual advances, requests for sexual favors, and other verbal, electronic, or physical conduct based on sex or of a sexual nature.
+Definitions of sexual harassment and sexual assault are located below.